datascienceisrael/automation/README.md

 From generating a new project, to create a dev environment with vscode and dockers,
 *DSG Automation Project* is here to save the :earth_asia:.
-So take a look from time to time and see whats new.
+So take a look from time to time and see what's new.

 ## CookieCutter